 Students who are not progressing with Honors requirements for more than two consecutive semesters will be considered inactive.
 Chronically inactive students are removed from the program.

-to help students keep track of all Honors courses they have taken.
-The student’s advisor will also have a copy of this checklist.
 A progress audit of student’s Honors Program records will be sent every Fall, Spring, and after the close of the Spring Semester.
-If you would like a progress audit sent during any other time, please put a request in to firstname.lastname@example.org
+If you would like a progress audit sent during any other time, please put a request in to email@example.com

 .
 In addition, official records of completed requirements are retained in the Honors Center.